 An activity that is very popular in Constantia, is hiking.
 There are various trails in the mountains and forests, ranging from mild hikes to more serious paths for intrepid hikers.
 Some of these are situated in the Silvermine Nature Reserve, where interesting outings like the Elephants Eye Cave Walk await.

-When considering villa accommodation in Cape Town, Constantia should feature high up on the list of possible destinations.
+When considering holiday rentals in Cape Town, Constantia should feature high up on the list of possible destinations.
 The location is simply splendid and the standard of living is superb.
 Few other villas to rent in Cape Town have the kind of space and graciousness of a Constantia villa.

 While it may not be on the Atlantic Seaboard or have a sea view, staying at a Constantia villa will be considerably more quiet than staying in the busy suburbs of Cape Town, especially during the holiday season.
 Accommodation in Constantia is recommended for families and groups who appreciate discretion, high levels of privacy and lush, spacious gardens.